Elders and Vulnerable Adults Frequently Get Taken For a Ride

-Florida has taken steps to increase the protections of our vulnerable adults through enacting the abuse of the elderly statute.
-The Florida Exploitation of Elderly Statute, codified at Fla.Stat. §415.1111 et seq. imposes civil penalties on persons who exploit a vulnerable adult in Florida.
+Florida has taken steps to increase the protection of our vulnerable adults through enacting the abuse of the elderly statute.
+The Florida Exploitation of Elderly Statute codified at Fla.Stat. §415.1111 et seq. imposes civil penalties on persons who exploit a vulnerable adult in Florida.
 These civil actions against exploiters have teeth—as the statute allows actual and punitive damages by a victim and the prevailing party can also recover attorney fees and costs.
 Also, the statute is non-exclusive and allows cumulative remedies against perpetrators.
-Finally, actions under Chapter 772 (Civil Penalties for Criminal Practices) allow for civil remedies for theft or exploitation of the elderly and can include treble (triple) damages, attorneys’ fees and court costs.
+Finally, actions under Chapter 772 (Civil Penalties for Criminal Practices) allow for civil remedies for theft or exploitation of the elderly and can include treble (triple) damages, attorneys’ fees, and court costs.

 However, even with the best laws in place, there will continue to be exploitation of elderly and vulnerable adults.
 The National Conference on Crime Against the Aging reports that the elderly are “eight times more vulnerable to crime than younger people, primarily because of their physical and financial limitations.”

 Florida law defines a “vulnerable adult” as any person over 18 years of age or older whose ability to perform the normal activities of daily living or to provide for his or her own care or protection is impaired due to a mental, emotional, long-term physical, or developmental disability or dysfunction, or brain damage, or the infirmities of aging.